Your surgeon or one of the surgical team members will complete a questionnaire to determine if additional testing is needed prior to your surgery.

 Fresh bed linens are provided before your arrival.
 Pillowcases are freshened each day.
-All bed linens are changed on Mondays, Wednesdays, and Saturdays and/or when soiled.
+All bed linens are changed daily.

 Linen changes can be more frequent at your request.
 Please let your nurse know how we can best meet your needs during your stay with us.

 Rest is a key element in healing.
 Please help us provide a restful, healing environment by following these guidelines, especially between the hours of 9 p.m. and 7 a.m.: